tudasc/ancor-program-traits/README.md

 * use `check_trait()` with the handle as an argument to check if the trait is fulfilled.
 * `remove_trait()` on this handle will free all ressources used and remove the checking for `dlopen` and `mprotect` for this trait.

+# Evaluation

+Evaluation scripts are in the `performance-evaluation` directory.
+Run the python script `evaluation_runner.py` in order to collect perfromance data.
+This will generate and execute test programs that link to randomly installed libraries (no library is actually called).
+These results can be visualized with the `visualize_results.py` script.
+``